ezsystems/ezpublish-docker/README.md

 2. Cluster support (Memcached, Varnish4, DFS)
 3. Add additional containers for the different platforms we support to be able to automate Behat (BDD) testing across a wide range of platforms and combinations.
-4. (outside scope of this Repository) Investigate use of Meos++ for use with massive clustering
+4. (outside scope of this Repository) Investigate use of Mesos++ for use with massive clustering

 ### Spec